-Loan to Deposit Ratio: Loan to deposit ratio measures the bank's capability to fulfill its financial obligations through deposits, it is calculated as total loan divided by total deposits, and banks with lower loan to deposit ratio tend to have higher liquidity.
+Loan to Deposit Ratio: Loan to deposit ratio measures the bank's capability to fulfill its financial obligations through deposits.
+It is calculated as total loan divided by total deposits, & banks with a lower loan to deposit ratio tend to have higher liquidity.